-Lock-up Agreements and Registration Rights
+Registration Rights Agreement

-Certain persons and entities holding Founder Shares and Private Warrants and certain stockholders of Arko Holdings and the GPM Minority Investors (the "Registration Rights Holders") entered into that certain Registration Rights and Lock-Up Agreement on the Business Combination closing date.
-Pursuant to the terms of the Registration Rights and Lock-Up Agreement, we are obligated to file a registration statement to register the resale of certain securities held by the Registration Rights Holders within 30 days following the Business Combination closing date.
-The Registration Rights and Lock-Up Agreement also provides for certain "demand" and "piggy-back" registration rights, subject to certain requirements and customary conditions.
-The Registration Rights and Lock-Up Agreement further provides that the Registration Rights Holders be subject to certain restrictions on transfer of our common stock for 180 days following the Business Combination closing date, subject to certain exceptions.
-The Registration Rights and Lock-Up Agreement replaced the letter agreement, dated June 6, 2019, pursuant to which the Sponsor and certain of Haymaker's directors and officers had agreed to, among other things, certain restrictions on the transfer of Haymaker Class A Common Stock (and any securities into which such Haymaker Class A Common Stock is convertible into) for one year following the Business Combination closing date, subject to certain exceptions.
+Upon the closing of the Business Combination, we entered into the Registration Rights Agreement with the Selling Securityholders.
+Pursuant to the terms of the Registration Rights Agreement, we are obligated to file this registration statement to register the resale of certain of our securities held by the Selling Securityholders.
+The Registration Rights Agreement also provides for certain "demand" and "piggy-back" registration rights, subject to certain requirements and customary conditions.

+The Registration Rights Agreement further provides that the Selling Securityholders and any other Holders (as defined therein) are subject to certain restrictions on transfer of our common stock (including the PIPE Shares, Founder Shares, Deferred Shares, GPM Minority Investor Shares, and ARKO Management Shares) for 180 days following the Closing Date, subject to certain exceptions and waivers granted by us.
+Our shares of common stock acquired by the Selling Securityholders from purchases in open market transactions prior to and after the date of the Registration Rights Agreement, the Raymond James Shares and the Nomura Shares are not subject to the 180 day lock-up.
+The Registration Rights Agreement replaced the letter agreement, dated June 6, 2019, pursuant to which the Sponsor and certain of Haymaker's directors and officers had agreed to, among other things, certain restrictions on the transfer of Haymaker Class A Common Stock (and any securities into which such Haymaker Class A Common Stock is convertible into) for one year following the Business Combination closing date, subject to certain exceptions.